arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Please note that streaming cursors will use resources all the time till you fetch the last chunk of results.

-Depending on the storage engine you use this has different consequences:
+Depending on the storage engine used this has different consequences:

 - **MMFiles**: While before collection locks would only be held during the creation of the cursor (the first request) and thus until the result set was well prepared,